 During the conference, explain the concept behind the roundtables and offer an opportunity for interested individuals to sign up.
 Be sure to get all of their contact information so you can let them know when and where your roundtable will meet.
 On the sign-up forms, also ask for suggestions on new community-wide initiatives to reduce violence.

 For additional tips on setting up a community coalition, check out a guide developed by Study Circles called Organizing Community-wide Dialogue For Action and Change.

 What You Can Do to Support the Campaign!

 Support the Campaign Ideas

-- Connect with other SAVE Chapters to collaborate on the campaign.
+- Connect with others to collaborate on the campaign.
 You can refer them to the campaign website, as well as all of our sponsors sites for additional resources.

 - Reach out to members in our sponsors’ organizations (school counselors, teachers, school social workers, etc.).

 - Check out our sponsors websites to learn about who they are and how they support youth Violence prevention efforts.
 Take advantage of all of the resources they have to offer!